diya-hash/Java-Spring-Concepts/Java/Java Collections Framework/README.md

 TreeMap: A red-black tree-based implementation that orders keys.
 Queue: A collection designed for holding elements prior to processing.
 Implementations include:

 LinkedList: Can be used as a queue.
+Almost identical to ArrayList.

 PriorityQueue: Orders elements based on their natural ordering or a specified comparator.